Why Are Some Samoyeds Fluffier Than Others?

 Are male or female Samoyeds better?

-Apart from their anatomical differences, male and female Samoyeds are slightly different in looks, temperament, health, trainability, and how they interact with people and other dogs.
+Apart from their anatomical differences, male and female Samoyeds are slightly different in looks, temperament, health, and trainability, and how they interact with people and other dogs.

 The male Samoyed is more playful, more likely to bond with all family members equally, and more desire to please his owner, while the female Samoyed is slightly easier to train, less demanding of attention, and more cautious with children.